5 Spots for Tapas in Chueca that Locals Love

 On the corner of Calle de la Libertad and Calle de las Infantas is Celso y Manolo, one of the most quintessential Spanish tapas bars in Chueca.

-You know you’re in an authentic Spanish bar when the tables are made of real wood, and the counters are made of real marble, when the ham is from Huelva and a glass of beer is never served without olives.
+You know you’re in an authentic Spanish bar when the tables are made of real wood and the counters are made of real marble, and when the ham is from Huelva and a glass of beer is never served without olives.
 All of the above, luckily, are present at this beloved local spot.

 The tavern has been reinvented and handed over to three generations of Spanish families, and has fed all the office workers of the Spanish national telephone company and the Bank of Spain, both of which are headquartered less than a 10-minute walk away.
 Is there anything more madrileño than that?